rasql/pygame-tutorial/docs/5_app/app.rst

 .. image:: node1b.png

-The placement can also be diagonal by chosing the direction vector dir = (1, 1)::
+The placement can also be diagonal by choosing the direction vector dir = (1, 1)::

     Scene(caption='Nodes - diagonale placement')